vikasrajput/vikasrajput.github.io/_posts/2022-8-1-DataServices-FieldMaps.md

 - [PostgreSQL @ Azure]({% link pages/waf/azpgsql.md %})
 <br><br>

-## Why the name *Field Maps*?
+## Why *Field Maps*?
-I am a GIS fan.
-Maps and Fields have inspired me for years.
-Interestingly, among other vendors, ArcGIS have an app named FieldMaps which can help with (a) enabling field teams, (b) access & streamline current data, and (c) deploy quickly and easily.
-Similar were my challenges I was seeing when it came to being skill ready or to check something quickly.
-Dictionary can be quoted here - but it misses out on telling a story (and fun)!
+I was looking for something which (a) enables field teams, (b)  streamline current data, and (c) is easy to step through quickly.
+In GIS world, term Field Mapping is used for somewhat similar intent.
+And hence reference to Field Maps for (relational) Data Services.

-For me, Field Maps is a quick and easy way to map foundational topics (features in a field) and topics of specific interest as well architected framework pillars (think of them as layers) and some key bookmarks (as references).  <br><br>
+Field Maps is a quick and easy way to map Foundational topics (features in a data tech/service) and as Well Architected Framework (aka.ms/waf) pillar features.  <br><br>

 ## Field Map, or not, how it helps me?
-It helps you with ready-to-reference, easy-to-follow content as called out above.
-Longer version: When revisiting a product / tech:
+5R's of Cloud Migration are almost public domain knowledge now ([link](https://www.gartner.com/en/documents/1485116){:target="_blank" rel="noopener"}).
+If I put my business hat on, 5R's and WAF pillars (e.g. cost, security) provides a strong framework on migration decisions (and success).
+But beyond that, inherent understanding of core tech/service, on source and target, is critical - as a Customer, Architect or Partner.
+If considering Rehost, one need to be aware of stack of features available across 5 WAF pillars.
+If considering Refactor, one need to intimately understand key dev features and integration feaures available.
+If considering Rearchitect, one need to make decisions on features to part ways with, and what's available.
+If considering Rebuild, one need to understand platform and scale options for what pathways (now & future) are available.
+If considering Replace, one need to understand baseline features and how the target solution would meet or exceed this baseline.
+In all these cases, you need a firm understanding (and skilling) on foundations plus WAF pillar features.

+And that's where challenge is:
-* If I start with a “skilling” resource (say aka.ms/learn), I find them to be too structured and sequential - plus the content doesn’t represent full depth of tech intensity.
+* If I start with a “skilling” resource (say aka.ms/learn), I find them to be too structured and sequential and less on details.
-* If I go to Product Documentation – it’s generally spread out (since it’s a documentation + reference for “everything”).
-Fine-grained, and content volume can hinder the pace.
+* If I go to Product Documentation – it’s wide and spread out (since it’s a documentation + reference for “everything”).
-* Blogs are another great choice.
-But I need to know who to read - plus the content could still be dated.
+* If I go to blogs - I need to know who to read - plus the content could still be dated.
 Not to mention, you might still check back with Product Documentation.
 <br>
-Field Map offers a good balance - for me at least.
+Everyone's learning path is personal to them.
+But I prefer being able to go to the source - documentation, but I as well want to be able to do it quickly.
+Field Map offers a good balance on this.
 Am not influenced by interpretations.
 It’s presented as one pager map.
-And I can go deeper on topics straight from Product Documentation (mostly).  <br><br>
+And I can go deeper on topics straight (mostly) from Product Documentation.  <br><br>

 ## How do I use these Field Maps?
 Start with any of the one-pager field maps linked above.
 Each has